mParticle/docs/src/pages/integrations/customerglu/event/index.md

 title: Event
 ---

-[Marax AI](https://marax.ai/) helps you drive long term user behavior via personalized incentives, while staying under your budget for app based businesses.
+[CustomerGlu](https://www.customerglu.com) is a suite of AI-powered tools that focus on enabling eCommerce businesses to save money while improving conversions with dynamic offers.

 ## Enable the Integration

-1. Obtain a Marax API Key from your Marax account manager.
+1. Obtain a CustomerGlu API Key from your CustomerGlu account manager.
-2. Use the above credentials to configure a Marax Event Integration via mParticle's integrations directory.
+2. Use the above credentials to configure a CustomerGlu Event Integration via mParticle's integrations directory.

 ## Supported Platforms

-Marax will receive events forwarded from the following input sources:
+CustomerGlu will receive events forwarded from the following input sources:

 * Android
 * iOS